When assets aren’t divided 50:50. By Paul Read.

 July 6, 2012 12 comments

 Marilyn writes: Among non-lawyers, there prevails a belief that marital assets are simply divided 50:50 in a divorce.
 However it is a mistake to assume that this is always the case.
-As Paul Read, a former barrister now qualified as a solicitor and based in our London office explains, when the assets include a business, the final outcome can be rather different.
+As Paul Read, a solicitor based in our London office explains, when the assets include a business, the final outcome can be rather different.

 As family lawyers we have developed a White v White reflex action.
 It takes the form of a certain legal response to cases involving long marriages, brought about by the landmark case of White v White .